getsenic/nuimo-emulator-ios/README.md

 - Unlike Nuimo, the emulator continues to advertise when it is connected to a central device
 - Restarting the app does not disconnect central devices until you actually disable bluetooth
+- Fly events are not yet supported and will be added soon

 ## Support